Infineon/mtb-example-usb-host-cdc-echo/README.md

    ![](images/usbh_device_disconnected.png)

+9. For disconnection, if the USB device needs external power, first remove the Kitprog connection powering the kit and then disconnect the device kit from the host kit.
-9. Disconnect the cable and the host will stop the communication acknowledging the removal of the USB device.
-The host then returns to the wait state until another USB device is connected to start the echo communication.
+The USB host stops the communication, acknowledges the removal of the USB device as shown in **Figure 3** and returns to the wait state until another USB device is connected to start the echo communication.

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
 For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

 **Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
 This means that some code executes twice – once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
-See [KBA231071](https://community.infineon.com/t5/Knowledge-Base-Articles/PSoC-6-MCU-Code-in-main-executes-before-the-debugger-halts-at/ta-p/253856) to learn about this and for the workaround.
+See [KBA231071](https://community.infineon.com/docs/DOC-21143) to learn about this and for the workaround.

 ## Design and implementation

 This code example uses the FreeRTOS on the CM4 CPU.
 The following tasks are created in main.c:

-- **USB Host CDC Task** - Handles the initialization and functioning of emUSB host stack
+- **USB host CDC task** - Initializes and functions emUSB host stack
-- **USB Host Task** - This task iterates over the list of active timers and invokes the registered callback functions in case the timer expired.
+- **USB host task** - This task iterates over the list of active timers and invokes the registered callback functions in case the timer has expired.
-- **USB Host ISR Task** - This task waits for events from the interrupt handler of the host controller and processes them.
+- **USB host ISR task** - This task waits for events from the interrupt handler of the host controller and processes them.

 The main function is responsible for initializing the device, ports and all other necessary peripherals.
 It creates the USB host CDC task `usbh_cdc_task` which is responsible for initializing the emUSB host middleware stack with CDC class.

-The emUSB Host stack utilizes two dedicated RTOS tasks. these tasks are created using FreeRTOS for this code example.
+The emUSB host stack utilizes two dedicated RTOS tasks.
+These tasks are created using FreeRTOS for this code example.
 The first task `usbh_task` is responsible for managing the internal software timers.
-It calls the target API USBH_Task() and also invokes the registered callback functions if the timer runs out.
-The second task, `usbh_isr_task` calls the target API USBH_ISRTask() and processes the interrupts generated by the USB host controller and must run as this task with the highest priority.
+It calls the target API USBH_Task() and also invokes the registered callback functions, if the timer runs out.
+The second task, `usbh_isr_task` calls the target API USBH_ISRTask(), processes the interrupts generated by the USB host controller and treats it as a highest priority.

-The priorities of both tasks have to be higher than the priority of any other application task which uses emUSB-Host.
-For more information regarding the usage of emUSB host Target APIs, refer to the [emUSB Host User Guide](https://github.com/Infineon/emusb-host/blob/master/docs/UM10001_emUSBH.pdf) (locally available at *<mtb_shared>/emusb-host/<version-tag>/docs*)
+The priorities of both tasks have to be higher than the priority of any other application task which uses emUSB host.
+For more information regarding the usage of emUSB host target APIs, refer to the [emUSB host user guide](https://github.com/Infineon/emusb-host/blob/master/docs/UM10001_emUSBH.pdf) (locally available at *<mtb_shared>/emusb-host/<version-tag>/docs*)

 The `usbh_cdc_task()` routine then sets the configuration flags and gets into a wait state requesting the status of the USB bus using the `USBH_CDC_AddNotification` target API and `usb_device_notify` application function.
-The USB host indicates of being in the wait state by slowly blinking the user LED.
+The USB host slowly blinks the user LED indicating to be in the wait state.

 When a USB CDC device with echo functionality is connected to the host via a USB cable, the `usb_device_notify` application function sets a non-zero value for `device_ready` and the firmware then initiates `device_task()` which handles the echo communication.
 The `device_task()` routine retrieves the device information, enumerates and configures the CDC device to start the echo communication.
 It also configures the data packets that are sent by the host to the device.
 The USB host sends a string data packet using `USBH_CDC_Write` target API.
-The echo communication is successful when the USB CDC device echoes the packet back to the host. this is done using the `USBH_CDC_Read` target API.
+The echo communication is successful when the USB CDC device echoes the packet back to the host.
+This is done using the `USBH_CDC_Read` target API.
 The host prints the logs accordingly on the terminal.
-The host waits for 5 seconds after which it re-initiates the echo communication to the USB device. this process continues until the USB device is physically disconnected.
-When the device disconnection happens, `usb_device_notify` application function sets a zero value for `device_ready` and the `usbh_cdc_task()` goes to the wait state till the next connection between the host and device occurs.
+The host waits for 5 seconds after which it re-initiates the echo communication to the USB device.
+This process continues until the USB device is physically disconnectes.
+When the device disconnectes, `usb_device_notify` application function sets a zero value for `device_ready` and the `usbh_cdc_task()` goes to the wait state till the next connection between the host and device occurs.

 **Figure 4.
 USB host CDC task flow diagram**